Dunstan Chestnuts Castanea dentata X mollissima

 Carefully remove the tree from the pot keeping the soil around the roots intact.
 It helps to tap the outside of the container to loosen the edge.
 Do not yank the tree out of the container as this can separate the roots from the tree.
 Carefully separate the roots if they are root bound.

-Remove the pot stake that came with the tree.
+We recommend keeping the pot stake attached to the tree for 1 season.
+After 1 season you can remove the pot stake.
 If the tree appears stable staking is not needed.
 If using Grow Tubes then staking the tree is not necessary.
 If staking is necessary, hold the trunk with one hand to find the height at which the unsupported top can stand up on its own and will spring back to a vertical position if lightly flexed.
 Allow trees a slight amount of flex rather than holding them rigidly in place.
 Tree straps should be made of material that will not injure or girdle the tree.
+Instructions for staking trees

 Remove any ties, tags and labels from trees to prevent girdling trunks and branches.